Industries & Professions /

 From ancient Greek clay pots to Roman bronze weapons and building materials, humans have demonstrated the need to produce goods.
 By the Renaissance, Europeans were manufacturing gunpowder, clothing, and other goods for trade with people in faraway lands and across the oceans.
 They built factories where goods were produced by hand with simple tools or with water-powered machines.

-Several major inventions fueled the industrial revolution, which began around 1750 and began to employ the many workers necessary for mass-production processes.
+Several major inventions fueled the Industrial Revolution, which began around 1750 and employed the many workers necessary for mass-production processes.
 Mass production meant that many more goods could be produced at a time.
 The steam engine was engineered as the new power source for machinery, further increasing the rate of production.

 Soon the assembly line was introduced to the manufacturing process.
 The assembly line allowed products to be sent from station to station to be made in stages, with each worker contributing work to a product's completion.
 Henry Ford and his colleagues contributed the conveyor belt to the world of manufacturing early in the 20th century.
 This device tripled the speed of production with its ability to drive the assembly line.